 Utilities propose to strike the language highlighted above.
 OPC opposes striking this language.

-(D) The commission may take into account any change in business risk of the utility resulting from establishment, continuation or modification of the RAM in setting the electric utility’s allowed return on equity in any general rate proceeding, in addition to any other changes in business risk experienced by the electric utility.
+(D) The commission may take into account any change in business risk of the utility relating to establishment, continuation or modification of the RAM in setting the electric utility’s allowed return on equity in any general rate proceeding.

 (E) In determining which fuel and purchased power costs and fuel-related revenues to include in a RAM, the commission will consider, but is not limited to only considering, the magnitude of each cost or revenue, the ability of the utility to manage each cost or revenue, the volatility of each cost or revenue and the incentive provided to the utility as a result of the inclusion or exclusion of each cost or revenue.
 The commission may, in its discretion, determine what portion of prudently incurred fuel and purchased power costs and fuel-related revenues may be recovered in a RAM and what portion shall be recovered in base rates.